Unity-Technologies/ml-agents/docs/Training-SAC.md

 the agent should attempt to maximize.
 See [Reward Signals](Training-RewardSignals.md) for the available reward signals and the corresponding hyperparameters.

-See [Training ML-Agents](Training-ML-Agents.md) for instructions on running the training program, `learn.py`.

 ## Best Practices when training with SAC

 Successfully training a reinforcement learning model often involves tuning hyperparameters.
-This guide contains some best practices for tuning the training process when the default parameters don't seem to be giving the level of performance you would like.
+This guide contains some best practices for training when the default parameters don't seem to be giving the level of performance you would like.

 ## Hyperparameters